RononDex/DAProject/K2Pi/Report.md

 ### Determining τ<sub>K<sup>+</sup></sub> from the given data
 The first part of the assignement is to determine the average lifetime of a K<sup>+</sup> particle.
 For this purpose, we are given the data from the earlier LifeK experiment listed in the file dec_lengths.dat that containing 100'000 measurements of K<sup>+</sup> particles and their decay length.
 Each row in that documents represents one measurements with the unit [meters].
-To create a best fit of the data, we created tauestimator.py which plots different functions against the data to find the best fit.
+To creat a best fit of the data, we created tauestimator.py which plots different functions against the data to find the best fit.
 ![Fitting the measurement from the experiment KLife](https://raw.githubusercontent.com/abold/DAProject/master/K2Pi/plot2.jpg) As we can see here, the function called "f1" is the best fit for the dataset.
 We can then use this function to determine the decay time τ<sub>K<sup>+</sup></sub> = 560m.

 ### Simulating the K<sup>+</sup> decay
 In order to simulate the decay, we created a Monte Carlo simulation in python.
-Basically, we simulate the collimator shooting one K<sup>+</sup> particle at a time and with τ<sub>K<sup>+</sup></sub> that we got from the first part of the assignement we can calculate when this particle should decay.
-When the kaon decays we generate the π<sup>0</sup> and the π<sup>+</sup> particle with random angles θ and φ in the K<sup>+</sup> restframe and calculate the repective angles in the lab frame (using a Lorentz boost, matrix multiplication).
+Basically, we simulate the collimator shooting one K<sup>+</sup> particle at a time and with τ<sub>K<sup>+</sup></sub> that we got from the first part of the assignment we can calculate when this particle should decay.
+When the kaon decays we generate the π<sup>0</sup> and the π<sup>+</sup> particle with random angles θ and φ in the K<sup>+</sup> restframe and calculate the respective angles in the lab frame (using a Lorentz boost, matrix multiplication).
 Since the detectors are given in the instructions to be circular with 4m in diameter, we can now easily calculate where the particles will be at z=[location of sensor].
 If this location is within the 4m of the sensors diameter we have a positive event registration.

 This is how the decay looks like from the two different lab frames:
 ![Decay in K<sup>+</sup> and lab frame](https://raw.githubusercontent.com/RononDex/DAProject/master/K2Pi/Frames.png)